Neo-Nazism: Denmark

-The Party of the Danes was a Neo-Nazi political party founded in 2011 in Denmark.
+The National Socialist Movement of Denmark was formed in 1991, and was formally a neo-Nazi party, that would actively promote the Nazi ideology in Denmark.
+The party did not gain any political influence, and were regarded as a failed political project by neo-Nazi expert Frede Farmand.
+Long time party leader Johnni Hansen was replaced by Esben Rohde Kristensen in 2010, which resulted in a large amount of party members leaving the party.
+While the party never has been formally dissolved, there has been very little activity from its core member since 2010.
+Former neo-Nazi Daniel Carlsen formed the small national party Party of the Danes in 2011, which officially rejected Nazism, but were none the less categorized as such by professor in politics Peter Nedergaard.
 It was dissolved in 2017 after its founder Daniel Stockholm announced retirement from politics.

 Estonia

 In 2006, Roman Ilin, a Jewish theatre director from St. Petersburg, Russia, was attacked by neo-Nazis when returning from a tunnel after a rehearsal.
 Ilin subsequently accused Estonian police of indifference after filing the incident.
 When a dark-skinned French student was attacked in Tartu, the head of an association of foreign students claimed that the attack was characteristic of a wave of neo-Nazi violence.
 An Estonian police official, however, stated that there were only a few cases involving foreign students over the previous two years.
 In November 2006, the Estonian government passed a law banning the display of Nazi symbols.

 The 2008 United Nations Human Rights Council Special Rapporteur's Report noted that community representatives and non-governmental organizations devoted to human rights had pointed out that neo-Nazi groups were active in Estonia—particularly in Tartu—and had perpetrated acts of violence against non-European minorities.

 The neo-Nazi terrorist organization Feuerkrieg Division was found and operates in the country, with some members of the Conservative People's Party of Estonia having been linked to the Feuerkrieg Division.
-The party's youth organisation Blue Awakening organises an annual torchlight march through Tallinn on Estonia's Independence Day.
-The event has been harshly criticized by the Simon Wiesenthal Center that described it as "Nuremberg-esque" and likened the ideology of the participants to that of the Estonian nazi collaborators.

 Finland

 In Finland, neo-Nazism is often connected to the 1930s and 1940s fascist and pro-Nazi Patriotic People's Movement (IKL), its youth movement Blues-and-Blacks and its predecessor Lapua Movement.
-Post-war fascist groups such as Patriotic People's Movement (1993), Patriotic People's Front, Patriotic National Movement, Blue-and-Black Movement and many others consciously copy the style of the movement and look up to its leaders as inspiration.
+Post-war fascist groups such as Patriotic People's Movement (1993), Patriotic Popular Front, Patriotic National Movement, Blue-and-Black Movement and many others consciously copy the style of the movement and look up to its leaders as inspiration.
 A Finns Party councillor and police officer in Seinäjoki caused small scandal wearing the fascist blue-and-black uniform.